sdmydbr9/tripura-cuisines/README.md

 ## 8. Muiya Awandru
 **Ingredients:**
-- Awan (rice flour; prepared by soaking around one cup of rice in water, (depending on the amount of the whole dish), grinding it into a powder, and making it into a paste)
+- Awan (rice flour; prepared by soaking around one cup of rice in water, (depending on the amount of the whole dish), grinding it into a powder, and making it into a paste).
+This is the main ingredient.
 - Bamboo shoots (main ingredient)
 - Ginger
 - Garlic
 - Green chilies
 - Salt
+- lemon leaves (recommended)
+- jackfruit seeds(recommended)

 **Note:**
 No meat or oil is used in this dish, as chicken and pork have been removed from its traditional recipe.